sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.
 I'm a software and AI engineer.

 Currently employed at the Free University of Berlin studying natural language using AI/ML and writing simulations of neural networks.
 I've done and still do computational neuroscience and AI research but I'm more interested in building and shipping real products.
-I want to make an impact and together build a better future for humanity!

 - 🔭 I'm currently working on improving my DevOps skills and integrating AI into daily workflows.
 - 🌱 Learning training and fine-tuning small task-specific generative models.
 - 👯 Interested in collaborating on projects involving several models and intelligent agents that utilize them effectively.
 - 💬 I'm also interested in spatial computing, general healthcare and computational psychiatry, and applying AI in these areas.

+I am passionate and energetic about what I do and always happy to work with likeminded people.
+I want to make an impact and together build a better future for humanity!

 ## Socials